 Epivir; Epivir HBV

-- Do not take this brand of this drug if you have HIV infection.
+- Do not give your child this brand of this drug if your child has HIV infection.
 The dose of this brand is not enough and HIV may be harder to treat after taking it.
 HIV testing needs to be done before taking this brand.
-Talk with your doctor.
+Talk with your child’s doctor.